alexjohnj/SACFiles.jl/README.md

 Substitute Gadfly for your plotting package of choice.

 The `hdr::Header` field is the file's header and its fields are the same as the header variable names in SAC (in lowercase).
-All the fields have docstrings so you can do something like `?Header.b` in the REPL to find out what some of the more cryptic fields are.
+All the fields have docstrings so you can run `?Header.b` in the REPL to find out what some of the more cryptic fields are.

 ## Usage

 ### Reading Files

-`SACFiles.jl` provides the methods `readsac(fname::AbstractString)` and
-`readsac(f::IOStream)` for reading binary SAC files.
-These return a subtype of `AbstractSACData`.
-The concrete type returned is determined from the header of the SAC file.
-See the section on types for the possibilities.

-The `readsac` function isn't type-stable. `SACFiles.jl` provides the type-stable functions `readsac_eventime`, `readsac_uneventime`, `readsac_amph`,
-`readsac_rlim` and `readsac_xy` if you need type stability.
-Use these for performance sensitive code.
+The function `readsac` is used to read a SAC file into a data structure.
+There's three sets of methods for this function.
+The first two are `readsac(f::IOStream)` and `readsac(fname::AbstractString)`.
+These return a subtype of `AbstractSACData` initialised with the contents of the file.
+These functions figure out the concrete type using the header of the file but they aren't type-stable as a result.

+For type-stability, there are the `readsac(T::Type{<:AbstractSACData}, f::IOStream)` methods.
+These accept a concrete type (see below) as their first argument and use that as the return type.
+Note that these methods will throw an error if the type `T` doesn't match with the type of data declared in the file's header.

 The function `readsachdr` reads just the header from a SAC file, returning an instance of `Header`.